borealbirds/WildTrax-dataHarmonization/README.md

 Common **species** field errors:
 * NOTE: Individuals from the same species observed at the same location, same day, same distance band and duration interval MUST HAVE THEIR ABUNDANCE SUMMED in the same line.
 Duplicate entries based on location, species, surveyDateTime, distanceband and durationinterval are not allowed.
+*  A visit without observation should have an entry created in the survey table with species = NONE, abundance = 0, durationinterval = UNKNOWN, distanceband = UNKNOWN.

 The **distanceband** field: